 It is generally advisable not to modify the applications entered during the installation.
 If this is required in any case, it must be ensured that the port number of the \$FJAM entry is divisible by 100 and that the port number of the \$FJAMOUT entry is equal to the port number of the \$FJAM entry + 1.
 If your system is protected by a firewall and is to be accessible from the outside, the \$FJAM input port must be released in the firewall.

 TNS entries for a new installation

-Depending on the platform, a maximum of the following entries are made (layout after exporting in a text file):
+Depending on the platform, a maximum of the following entries are made (see also the file /opt/openFT/config/tnsstd):